Study in Ohio

 Ohio bears a humid continental type climate, for the most part (arguably a decent climate range for international students to transition to and from).
 Ohio experiences moderately warm and humid summer months and typically cold winter months.
 That said, this state is not immune to severe weather, which can come in the form of lake-effect snow storms (such as those produced off Lake Erie), tornadoes, and (occasionally) earthquakes and earthquake tremors.
 International students living and studying in Ohio, especially those unfamiliar with the first-hand experience of such severe weather phenomena, should make a point to learn what to expect in such conditions, as well as safety procedures and protocol followed in the event of such weather conditions.
 International students interested in studying in Ohio are also encouraged to research unique economic and environmental challenges currently being faced by this state, in order to assist in making the most informed decisions concerning your study abroad experience.

-For more information and to search schools in Ohio, and to contact them for free for further information, please visit the Study in the USA School Search.
+For more information and to search schools to study in Ohio, and to contact them for free for further information, please visit the Study in the USA School Search.